sdiehl/stephendiehl.com/posts/haskell_web.md

 There is however some debate whether monads are a usefull expression of effect encapsulation and whether or not there are more composable abstractions.
-The area of *effect systems* is an area of active research with other schools of thought [^Effects].
+The area of *effect systems* is an area of active research with other schools of thought. [^Effects]

 <hr/>